SamanRashid78/DC-Motor-PID-Speed-Control/README.md

 A MATLAB project modelling a DC motor as a transfer function and designing a PID controller to regulate its speed.
 Performance is evaluated through step response analysis and compared against the uncontrolled open-loop system.

 ## What This Project Does
 In real motor control systems, an untuned motor responds slowly and imprecisely to speed commands.
-This project models a DC motor using a first-order transfer function, then designs a PID controller to improve response speed, reduce overshoot, and eliminate steady-state error — all verified through step response plots.
+This project models a DC motor using a first-order transfer function, then designs a PID controller to improve response speed, reduce overshoot, and eliminate steady-state error, all verified through step response plots.

 ## How It Works
 1. DC motor modelled as a first-order transfer function G(s) = K/(τs + 1)